 A notable open question is the computational complexity of finding an equilibrium when the number of services is constant.
-The answer is unknown even in the following simple setting: there are two agents and only three services, two of them offered by agent 1 to agent 2, and one vice versa.
+The answer is unknown even in the following simple setting: there are two players and only three services, two of them offered by player 1 to player 2, and one by player 2 to player 1.
 Although one might expect this case to be easily solvable, an algorithm similar to the one described in the proof of Theorem 1.6 does not seem to work.

-From the mechanism design point of view, it would be interesting to find bargaining mechanisms that lead to fair prices, or at least to some approximate version of fairness.
+From the mechanism design point of view, it would be interesting to find bargaining mechanisms that lead to perfect prices, or at least to some approximate version of perfectness.